awslabs/multi-model-server/docs/configuration.md

 * default_workers_per_model: number of workers to create for each model that loaded at startup time, default: available GPUs in system or number of logical processors available to the JVM.
 * job_queue_size: number inference jobs that frontend will queue before backend can serve, default 100.
 * async_logging: enable asynchronous logging for higher throughput, log output may be delayed if this is enabled, default: false.
+* default_response_timeout: Timeout, in minutes, used for model's backend workers before they are deemed unresponsive and rebooted. default: 2 minutes.

 ### config.properties Example